swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 During the discussion of this proposal another solution to the `allowsBinary` flag was brought up.
 That is to create a whitelist for URLs that are allowed origins for binary artifacts.
 This way one can still control from where binary dependencies come but it doesn't require to allow them for a complete dependency tree; therefore, giving more fine-grained control.
 However, we propose an opt-out mechanism instead.

 ### Opt-out configuration in separate file
 During the discussion of this proposal it was decided that an opt-out mechanism was good to give package users and vendors an escape hatch.
-However, it was discussed wether this configuration should live inside the manifest or a separate configuration file.
+However, it was discussed whether this configuration should live inside the manifest or a separate configuration file.
 In this proposal, we opted to keep the configuration inside the manifest file.

 ### Support for various artifact stores
 Initially, we considered the various artifact stores on the market and how we can integrate with them.
 We decided to support a URL based artifact definition for the first implementation since the various providers require each their own method of authentication.
 However, we wanted to keep the possibility for future additions of providers open; therefore, we made the source of an artifact an enum which can be extended.